 Turbidity in the DNV water distribution system is monitored on a regular basis through the water sampling program.
-Water sampling results yielding readings greater than 1 NTU are scrutinized, along with corresponding free chlorine.
-Any areas from which high turbidity results originate will be flushed and re-sampled for free chlorine and turbidity.
+Water sampling results yielding readings greater than 1 NTU are scrutinized.
+All areas from which turbidity results > 5 NYU are flushed and re-sampled for free chlorine and turbidity.
+Flushing in areas with turbidity < 5NTU is at the operators discretion.